jmknoble/zipd/README.md

 # zipdir

-Recursively zip up a directory/folder.
+Convenience utility for recursively zipping up a directory (or "folder").

 ## Features

-- Can filters revision control files out of resulting zipfile.
+- Can filter some revision control files out of resulting zipfile.
 - Can use `.gitignore` file for filtering.
 - Can zip up a git workspace including the `.git` folder.
-- Can make a fresh zipfile or reuse existing one.
+- Can make a fresh zipfile or reuse an existing one.
 - Can pass options to **zip**.
 - Dry run.